kawashinji/atlassian-whoslooking-connect/README.md

 ## Running Integration Tests

 Run `play test`.
-Requires a local Redis instance.
+Requires a Redis instance; by default will try `localhost:6379`, but can be overridden with env var `REDIS_URI`.
+For example, to test using a rediscloud instance: `REDIS_URI=redis://rediscloud:PASSWORD@pub-redis-1234.us-east-1-4.1.ec2.garantiadata.com:1234 play test`.

 ## License